dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-unit-testing.md

-# Running Unit Tests with Docker
+# Running .NET Core Unit Tests with Docker

 You can run unit tests in Docker with either `docker build` or `docker run`.
 These instructions are based on the [dotnetapp](README.md) sample.